Frequently Asked Questions: Associate Degree Nursing

 Do I need to complete all related courses before I can be admitted to the program?No, although many students do complete all general education requirements prior to beginning nursing coursework to lighten their course load.

 What semester is Anatomy & Physiology offered?Johnston Community College offers BIO 165 in the Fall semester of each year and BIO 166 in the Spring semester of each year.
+Please check the complete course schedule on WebAdvisor.

 What if I have taken the first Anatomy and Physiology and need the second?Please review the course descriptions below to determine your next step: